 In 1927, two months after Ichiro Ogami returns to Tokyo in Sakura Wars: The Movie, the ghost of the daimyo Nagayasu Okubo escapes from imprisonment and seeks to exact revenge on the people who have vilified him.
 While producing a stage adaptation of Les Misérables at the same time, Ogami leads the Paris and Flower Divisions in an effort to stop Nagayasu and save Tokyo for the last time.

-Fall in Love, Maidens was the final entry in the Sakura Wars series to feature Daisuke Gori as the voice of Yokihiko Otanote before his death in 2010.
+Fall in Love, Maidens was the last entry to use the services of Noriyoshi Ohba as an executive producer, the last to be developed by Overworks before their reorganization, and the final entry to feature Daisuke Gōri as Yokihiko Otanote before his death in 2010.

 This game provides examples of:

 - Action Prologue: The opening of the game takes place in Tokyo, where the Flower Division fight another demonic threat to the city.

 - And the Adventure Continues: Yoneda gives Ogami his katana and deems him the new commander of the Flower Division.

 - Avengers, Assemble!: When Nagayasu disables the Koubus, Ogami has the Paris Combat Revue travel to Tokyo via the Revolver Cannon in Paris.

 - Back for the Dead: The second version of the Mikasa returns in the second half of the game where Nagayasu uses his demon powers to control it.
 The ship ultimately crashes during the Final Battle.

 - Back for the Finale: The Paris Combat Revue, as well as Grand-Mère, Mell and Ci, return for the final battle with Nagayasu Okubo.

 - Batman Cold Open: In the Action Prologue, the Imperial Combat Revue stops two runaway trolley carts.